nathaniellam/love-assets/README.md

 ### Outputs

-1. The resource that was removed.
+1. The resource that was removed if it was ready.

 ## assets.clear()